An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Introduction

-One iteration consists of taking a step of size $\alpha_k$ along the negative direction of an arbitrary subgradient $h^k$ of the objective function $f$ at the current point $x^k$ and then computing the next iterate by projection $\Pr_\X$ back onto the feasible set~$\X$:
+One iteration consists of taking a step of size $\alpha_k$ along the negative direction of an arbitrary subgradient $h^k$ of the objective function $f$ at the current point $x^k$ and then computing the next iterate by projection ($\Pr_\X$) onto the feasible set~$\X$:

 Over the past decades, numerous extensions and specializations of this scheme have been developed and proven to converge to a minimum (or minimizer).
-Well known disadvantages of the subgradient method are its slow local convergence and the necessity to extensively tune algorithmic parameters in order to obtain practical convergence.
+Well-known disadvantages of the subgradient method are its slow local convergence and the necessity to extensively tune algorithmic parameters in order to obtain practical convergence.
 On the positive side, subgradient methods involve fast iterations and are easy to implement.
-Therefore they have been widely used in applications and (still) form one of the most basic algorithms for nonsmooth convex minimization.
+In fact, they have been widely used in applications and (still) form one of the most popular algorithms for nonsmooth convex minimization.

 The main effort in each iteration of the projected subgradient algorithm usually lies in the computation of the projection~$\Pr_\X$.
 Since the projection is the solution of a (smooth) convex program itself, the required time depends on the structure of~$\X$ and corresponding specialized algorithms.
-Examples admitting a fast projection include the case where~$\X$ is the nonnegative orthant or the \l-norm-ball $\{x \suchthat \norm{x}_1 \leq \tau\}$, onto which any $x \in \R^n$ can be projected in $\O(n)$ time, see \cite{vdBSFM08}.
+Examples admitting a fast projection include the case where~$\X$ is the nonnegative orthant or the \l-norm-ball $\{\,x \suchthat \norm{x}_1 \leq \tau\,\}$, onto which any $x \in \R^n$ can be projected in $\O(n)$ time, see \cite{vdBSFM08}.
 The projection is more involved if~$\X$ is, for instance, an affine space or a (convex) polyhedron.
-In these latter cases, it makes sense to replace the exact projection~$\Pr_\X$ by approximate projections~$\Pr_\X^{\varepsilon}$ with the property that $\norm{\Pr_\X^{\varepsilon}(x) - \Pr_\X(x)} \leq \varepsilon$ for every $\varepsilon \geq 0$.
-The idea is that during the early phases of the algorithm we do not need a highly accurate projection, and $\Pr_\X^{\varepsilon}(x)$ can be faster to compute if $\varepsilon$ is larger.
-In the later phases one then strengthens the requirement on the accuracy.
+In these latter cases, it makes sense to replace the exact projection~$\Pr_\X$ by an approximation~$\Pr^\varepsilon_\X$.
+That is, we do not approximate the projection operator uniformly, but, for a given $x$, we approximate the projected point adaptively up to a desired accuracy.
+This is formalized by computing points~$\Pr_\X^{\varepsilon}(x)$ with the property that $\norm{\Pr_\X^{\varepsilon}(x) - \Pr_\X(x)} \leq \varepsilon$ for every $\varepsilon \geq 0$.
+This concept of an absolute accuracy of the projected point is similar in spirit to the adaptive evaluation of operators as, e.g., used in adaptive wavelet methods (cf. the $\mathbf{APPLY}$-routine in~\cite{CDD02}).
+Algorithmically, the idea is that during the early phases of the algorithm we do not need a highly accurate projection, and $\Pr_\X^{\varepsilon}(x)$ can be faster to compute if $\varepsilon$ is larger.
+In the later phases, one then adaptively tightens the requirement on the accuracy.